eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the workload control task has no old workload to delete during the update of a workload, the control task shall continue with the update.
+When the WorkloadControlLoop has no old workload to delete during the update of a workload, the WorkloadControlLoop shall continue with the update.

 Comment:
 The assumption here is that the old workload is not running anymore.